zmack/puppet-cloudera/README.markdown

 This module manages the installation of [Cloudera Manager](http://www.cloudera.com/content/cloudera/en/products-and-services/cloudera-enterprise/cloudera-manager.html) on the Cloudera official [supported operating systems](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM5/latest/Cloudera-Manager-Installation-Guide/cm5ig_cm_requirements.html?scroll=cmig_topic_4_1_unique_1).

-A one-maybe-two sentence summary of what the module does/what problem it solves.
-This is your 30 second elevator pitch for your module.
-Consider including OS/Puppet version it works with.

 ##Module Description

 This module manages the installation of [Cloudera Manager](http://www.cloudera.com/content/cloudera/en/products-and-services/cloudera-enterprise/cloudera-manager.html), a management application for Apache Hadoop.
 It follows the standards written in the [Cloudera Manager Installation Guide](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM5/latest/Cloudera-Manager-Installation-Guide/Cloudera-Manager-Installation-Guide.html) "[Installation Path B - Installation Using Your Own Method](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM5/latest/Cloudera-Manager-Installation-Guide/cm5ig_install_path_B.html)".
 By default, this module assumes that [parcels](http://blog.cloudera.com/blog/2013/05/faq-understanding-the-parcel-binary-distribution-format/) will be used to deploy [Cloudera's Distribution of Apache Hadoop (CDH)](http://www.cloudera.com/content/cloudera/en/products-and-services/cdh.html) and related software.
 If parcels are not desired, this module can also manage the installation of CDH including HDFS & MapReduce, Impala, Sentry, Search, Spark, HBase, and [LZO compression](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM5/latest/Cloudera-Manager-Installation-Guide/cm5ig_install_lzo_compression.html).
 The module can also configure TLS encryption of the Cloudera Manager communications channels.

-If applicable, this section should have a brief description of the technology the module integrates with and what that integration enables.
-This section should answer the questions: "What does this module *do*?" and "Why would I use it?"

-If your module has a range of functionality (installation, configuration, management, etc.) this is the time to mention it.

 ##Setup